-Voted "Top Doctor" in Phoenix Magazine's April 2010 issue, Dr. Cathleen A. McCarthy discusses and recommends shoes for people of all ages with a multitude of podiatric problems.
+Voted "Top Doctor" in Phoenix Magazine's April 2014 issues, Dr. Cathleen A. McCarthy discusses and recommends shoes for people of all ages with a multitude of podiatric problems.
 My goal is to help you find good looking shoes that are good for your feet and are pathology specific.
 For an appointment at our North Scottsdale office, please schedule an appointment by calling (480) 563 5115.
 For more information, please visit www.pinnaclepeakpodiatry.com

 Shoe Recommendations For Patients Recovering From Foot Fractures and Injuries.